 - VESA mounting: No

 Design and Features

-This beautiful crafted monitors sets a new precedent in its range, but it costs relatively more for a a monitor that lacks future-proof features such as USB connectivity as well as height adjustability.
+This beautifully crafted monitor sets a new precedent in its range, but it costs relatively more for a monitor that lacks future-proof features such as USB connectivity as well as height adjustability.
 However, if you’re a music or movie aficionado, you can bear with us that the Envy 27 is worth the extra bucks.
-This gorgeous-looking monitor scores where it matters most-design, resolution, TRUE colors and an accentuated matte finish.
+This gorgeous-looking monitor scores where it matters most-design, resolution, TRUE colors, and an accentuated matte finish.